Nutrition Month and 10 Nutrition Messages

 Here are our 10 messages on Nutrition for children to learn and share:

-- Malnutrition happens if we eat too little, or eat too much junk food.
-Avoid it by sitting and sharing the right amount of good food at meals.
+- Malnutrition means Bad Nutrition and happens if we eat too little, too much or mostly junk food.
+Avoid malnutrition!
+Sit and eat enough good food at mealtimes, but not too much.

-- Breast milk is the only food and drink a baby needs from birth to 6 months.
-It has Go, Grow and Glow!
+- Be a breast milk champion!
+Breast milk is always fresh and clean and the ONLY food and drink a baby needs from birth to 6 months.

 Our nutrition messages are sometimes adopted and often they are adapted to fit with a system or programme priorities.

-In Tete Province, Mozambique, the Provincial Government there are using 8 nutrition topics & nutrition messages and they are all based on nutrition topics and messages that can be found in their primary school curriculum.
+In Tete Province, Mozambique, the Provincial Government there are using eight nutrition topics & messages and they are all based on nutrition topics and messages that can be found in their primary school curriculum:

 - Balanced Diet